GabrielRMorales/pokeball/README.md

 # pokeball
-A fun pokeball html project.
-Hover over the pokemon to see a random pokemon name.
+A simple pokemon game that chooses a pokemon for you based upon your answers to a few questions.
+Which pokemon is right for you?